Bohr Model of Atomic Structure

 Definition of Electric Current

-While a potential difference is applied across a conductor, electrical charge flows through it and electrical current is the measure of the quantity of the electrical charge transferred through the conductor per unit time.
+While a potential difference is applied across a conductor, electrical charge flows through it and electrical current is the measure of the quantity of the electrical charge flowing through the conductor per unit time.

 Unit of Electric Current